ttio2tech/ComfyUI_workflows_collection/README.md

 Download the workflow files (.png or .json) and then:

-0. download the checkpoint model files
+0. download the checkpoint model files, install missing custom nodes.
 1. drag and drop the .json or .png file to the ComfyUI to load the workflow.
 2. customize the checkpoint models
 3. run the workflow